kssytsrk/nx-freestance-handler/README.md

 ## Installation

-Clone this repository to ~/common-lisp with:
+Clone this repository (a good location would be in ~/.config/nyxt) with:

 ```bash
 $ git clone https://github.com/kssytsrk/invidious-handler